picosonic/js13k-2022/devdiary/diary.md

 Added more stats to debug, so now under the FPS it shows the number of grubs, zombees and bees to give an idea of what it required to compelte a level.

 Refactored the code for detecting if a level is complete, as I already had a library to count the number of active chars of a given set of tiles.
 Not sure it it helped keep the size down, but every little trim down is always good.

+Added controls to intro screen including use of WASD or ZQSD (for AZERTY keyboards)